How to Chalk Paint a Dresser for a Cheap Makeover

 It’s important to do some prep work before you paint.
 Start by removing the knobs off of dressers and drawers.
 Then, you want to sand off any thick parts of old paint or stain.
 Essentially, you want to break up that old glossy layer that the paint or varnish has created.
 The new paint will stick much better if you remove that smooth top layer.

 I start out with a lower grit sandpaper, like around 100.
 That means it’s more coarse, and will clean off the old paint faster.
 In this case, there were wood pieces on top of the dresser that were used as a base to a changing table.
 I removed them, but there were thick paint ridges left behind.
-I used the 100 grit sandpaper to remove them and create a smoother surface.
+I used the 100 grit sandpaper to remove them and create a smooth finish.

 Next, I used a higher grit sandpaper to smooth the wood.
 You don’t have to take off all the old paint – but you do want the surface smooth.
-Otherwise, you’ll feel and see bumps that’ll drive you nuts.
+Otherwise, you’ll feel and see bumps that’ll drive you nuts throughout the entire piece.

 I suggest using a sander if you have one.
 Hand sanding is fine, but I prefer my arms not to fall off.
 Maybe you enjoy workouts though – if so, you do you, boo!